top of page

 In 2022-23, Liz spent a year away from full-time work to recharge, reflect, and figure out her next adventure.
 (To read more, check out https://lifewithlizsutton.com/blog/.)
 Before her big break, she served as Director of Advising in the Wharton Undergraduate Division at the University of Pennsylvania.
 As a volunteer, she chaired the 2021 Hugh O’Brian Youth (HOBY) World Leadership Congress which brought together over 350 high schoolers and volunteers from around the world for a week of connection, education, and growth.

 A 2019 MAPP graduate, her capstone focused on perfectionism and meaning for college undergraduates.
 Liz is particularly interested in our culture of urgency and how it impacts attention and ability to shape our experiences.
 Liz also holds a masters in education from the Harvard Graduate School of Education and a bachelors in comparative religion from Tufts University.
-In her spare time, she fangirls over the US Women's Soccer Team, sneaks back on stage for a musical, snuggles her tuxedo cat Minnie, and enjoys all that Philly has to offer with her husband Dixon.

 Contact Us